-A joint-stock company (analogous to a corporation; abbreviation in Russian "AO") is a company with statutory fund divided into a certain number of shares.
+A joint-stock company (analogous to a corporation; abbreviation in Russian "AO") is a company whose share capital specified in its statutes is divided into a certain number of shares.
 The liability of shareholders is limited by the par value of their shares.
 There are two forms of AO:

-1) An open joint-stock company (analogous to a publicly held corporation; abbreviation in Russian "OAO") is a legal entity whose shares may be publicly traded without the permission of other shareholders.
+Open joint-stock company (analogous to a publicly held corporation; abbreviation in Russian "OAO").
+This is a legal entity whose shares may be publicly traded without the permission of other shareholders.

 An OAO may distribute its shares to an unlimited number of shareholders who can transfer them without limitation.
-The minimum statutory fund is the equivalent of approximately EUR 4,250.
+The minimum charter capital is the equivalent of approximately EUR 4,400.

-2) A closed joint-stock company (analogous to a privately held corporation; abbreviation in Russian "ZAO") is a legal entity whose shares are distributed between a limited number of shareholders not exceeding fifty.
+2. Closed joint-stock company (analogous to a privately held corporation; abbreviation in Russian "ZAO").
+This is a legal entity whose shares are distributed between a limited number of shareholders not exceeding fifty.
 If the number of shareholders exceeds this threshold, the company must "go public", i.e. be reorganized into an OAO.
-Shareholders of ZAO have pre-emptive rights with respect to purchasing the shares of the ZAO.
-The minimum statutory fund is the equivalent of approximately EUR 1,060.
+Shareholders of a ZAO have preemptive rights with respect to purchasing the shares of the ZAO.
+The minimum charter capital is the equivalent of approximately EUR 1,100.